Vintage Gibson Acoustic Guitars

 The Steel-String Era

-To accommodate their consumers who struggled financially during the Great Depression, Gibson started releasing budget guitars known as their “Kalamazoo” models.
-Many people were unaware that Gibson produced these rare-sounding archtops under different brand names such as Recording King, Cromwell, Fascinator, and Kel Kroy.
+To accommodate their consumers who struggled financially during the Great Depression, Gibson released budget guitars known as their “Kalamazoo” models.
+Gibson produced these guitars under different brand names such as Recording King, Cromwell, Fascinator, and Kel Kroy.
 The main difference between these guitars and a “house brand” model was the absence of an adjustable truss rod and ladder bracing under the tops rather than the X-bracing on most Gibsons.
+While they invested in making cheaper guitars, they also continued to make high-end guitars all through the depression.

 The Gibson L Series